View full guide »

 2. Listing in Canada

 The Toronto Stock Exchange (TSX) and the TSX Venture Exchange (TSX-V) have traditionally been the two major Canadian public stock exchanges.
-An increasing number of issuers (mainly junior) are listing on the Canadian Securities Exchange (CSE).
+In recent years, an increasing number of issuers have listed on the Cboe Canada (previously NEO Exchance) or the Canadian Securities Exchange (CSE).

 In Canada, opportunities exist for corporations to go public and access the capital markets at a much earlier stage than other markets, such as the United States.
 In some circumstances, the CSE and the TSX-V facilitate listing at a pre-revenue stage through a two-tiered system with different levels of listing requirements.
 Many non-Canadian corporations list in Canada as a first step toward listing in the U.S.